Phantomojo/mali-connect-app/docs/MALI_CONNECT_PROJECT_BRIEFING.md

 ## 3. The Problem We Solve

+### Official Agriculture Problem Statement

+The CHAI Hackathon's official Agriculture Problem Statement directly addresses the challenges we solve: *"Pastoralist families in Kenya's drylands depend on livestock but face unpredictable weather, rough roads and scattered markets.
+Their livestock often earn low prices far from home, and climate shocks can wipe out years of wealth in a season.
+How might innovators empower these herders to get better prices and support for their animals, diversify income during droughts, and connect to finance and markets without losing their nomadic ways?"*

+Mali-Connect directly answers each component of this problem statement.
+Our solution empowers herders to get better prices through transparent, AI-powered valuation that eliminates information asymmetry.
+We provide support for their animals through health assessment and early disease detection.
+We enable income diversification during droughts by creating verifiable digital assets that can be used as collateral for credit.
+We connect them to finance and markets through our integrated ecosystem while preserving their nomadic lifestyle through mobile-first, offline-capable technology.

+### Core Challenges Addressed

 Pastoralist herders' wealth is invisible to the formal economy.
 Their livestock—their primary asset—cannot be easily verified, valued, or insured.
 This leads to:

 - **Exploitation by middlemen** offering low prices due to information asymmetry